wp-plugins/google-analytics-for-wordpress/readme.txt

 	* Moved from OAuth1 to OAuth2 for Google Analytics API requests.
 	* Open authentication and reauthentication for Google in a new window.
 	* Force reloading of CSS and JS on version change of plugin.
-	* Refactoring fetching profiles from Google Analytics
+	* Refactored fetching profiles from Google Analytics.

 = 5.2.3 =